timcole/idek/README.md

 This is hard coded to stream to Ashburn VA 3, you can change that [here](https://github.com/timcole/idek/blob/main/entrypoint.sh#L14).
-List of Twitch's injest servers can be found [here](https://stream.twitch.tv/ingests/).
+List of Twitch's ingest servers can be found [here](https://stream.twitch.tv/ingests/).